 This is the standard crust recipe I use (unless otherwise indicated) for most pies that call for a pastry crust.
-Makes enough for 1 double-crust pie.
-If you only need a single crust, halve, or make a full recipe and save half of the dough for a future pie by storing in the freezer or fridge.
+It makes enough for 1 double-crust pie.
+If you only need a single crust, halve the recipe, or make a full recipe and save half of the dough for a future pie by wrapping it tightly in plastic wrap and storing it the freezer or fridge.

 Nothing in the House Pie Crust

-2 cup unbleached all-purpose flour (or 1 c. all-purpose + 1 c. whole-wheat pastry flour)
+2 cups unbleached all-purpose flour (or 1 c. all-purpose + 1 c. whole-wheat pastry flour*)

 1 1/2 sticks COLD unsalted butter (12 tablespoons), cut into slices

-1/2 beaten large egg, cold (save other half to brush on top of the crust)
+1/2 beaten large egg, cold (save the other half to brush on top of the crust)

 1/4 cup ice-cold water